Javascript Menu by Deluxe-Menu.com

 Camping Ministries

-Most of the twenty-three districts of the Church of the Brethren own and operate their own church camp.
+Most of the twenty-four districts of the Church of the Brethren own and operate their own church camp.
 A few of the larger districts have more than one camp location, and some districts offer more than one program.
 For example, one district may offer a "white-water rafting" program where campers are transported to a distant river, while their "caving" program may send other campers several miles to a distant cave for fun and exploration.

 Christian Citizenship Seminar